andreasradloff/netflix-rater/README.md

 netflix-rater
 =============

+This is a fork of https://github.com/UltraNurd/netflix-rater modified to take a json file with ratings from filmtipset.se.

 Very simple Chrome extension that "imports" a large number of movie ratings into a Netflix profile by automatically clicking on stars.

 **It is not my fault if you somehow destroy your Netflix account.**